 Walls such as this one can be found on other beaches throughout the northern coast of Puerto Rico, but locals from Isabela will argue Jobos is special.
 The natural barrier created a protected beach cove, and experienced seasoned surfers seek the thrill of jumping off of it.

 From the top, you can observe waves crashing against the cliff.
-Sounds and sights will mesmerize as waves relax to form waterfalls at the bottom of the rocky platform.
+Sounds and sights will hypnotize as waves relax to form waterfalls at the bottom of the rocky platform.
 Perched atop the rocks you can admire the entire length of Jobos.
 Photography lovers, have your cameras ready.
 Sunsets from this spot are worth remembering.

 Beware: The wall should be admired and explored with much care.
-During winter months and bad weather, waves can get very high.
+During the winter months and bad weather, waves can get very high.
 People standing at the top could be seriously injured by a hit from a strong wave.

 The surface is uneven with very sharp edges so be sure to wear sturdy shoes.
 This is not a place for small children to climb, especially unattended.
 As previously mentioned, there are no lifeguards at Jobos.
 Your swimming and exploring are taken at your own risk.